 How difficult it is to make a router dado jig?

-See the material list necessary for the project.
-You will also need a router, potentially a jigsaw, or any other power tool to make the cuts.
+Check out the list of materials needed for this project.
+In addition to these, you’ll need a router, and possibly a jigsaw or another power tool to handle the cuts.

 What is the difference between a dado and a groove?